Introducing the Norn Protocol

 Conclusion

-Norn started from a simple question: what if the chain didn't have to see every transaction?
-The answer turned out to be a protocol that delivers properties no global-consensus chain can match -- not through clever optimization of the existing model, but by changing what the chain is responsible for.
+Norn started from a simple question: what if users had cryptographic sovereignty over their state instead of the chain controlling it for them?
+The answer turned out to be a protocol that delivers properties traditional chains struggle with -- near-zero fee transfers, fast finality, cryptographic state verification -- not through clever optimization of the existing model, but by changing what the chain is responsible for.

 The code is open source under the MIT license.
 The protocol specification runs to over 2,000 lines of detailed technical documentation.
 The white paper covers the design philosophy, security model, and comparison with existing protocols.

-If the idea of a blockchain that gets out of the way resonates with you, I'd welcome contributions, feedback, and discussion.
+If the idea of a blockchain where your key is the sole authority over your state resonates with you, I'd welcome contributions, feedback, and discussion.
 Check out the repository and the documentation to get started.